aarushi-vermaa/command_line_TicTacToe/README.md

 # Lets play Tic-Tac-Toe

 Welcome to the TickTacToe game.
-This repository is for the Final Project for BIOSTATS821 course - Software Tools for Data Science at Duke Univeristy.
+This repository is for the Final Project for BIOSTATS821 course - Software Tools for Data Science at Duke University.
 We are building a Tic-Tac-Toe game using Python.
-The user can play against another user or against the computer using the command prompt.
+The user can play against another user or against the computer using the command line prompt.

 ## How to Play